hmartos/angular-reservation-api/README.md

 ## Testing the API

-Test your API using [Postman](https://www.getpostman.com/) and the included `angular-reservation.postman_collection.json`
+Test your API using exported [Postman](https://www.getpostman.com/) collection and environment executing `npm test`